yuripourre/devilutionX/README.md

 Adding keyboard movements and controller support.

+## Roadmap

+- Part 1 : Impliment functions and map them to keyboard controls.
+- Part 2 : Integrate XInput for controller support, and impliment our functions.
+- Part 3 (OPTIONAL) : Local co-op for controllers.
+Up to 4 players.

 ## New Features

 - Spacebar - Attack nearby enemies, talk to towns people and merchants.